 History of SSCA

-In February of 1994, Ken Perry and Robert Dagley held their first meeting at South Weymouth Nazarene with eight people who were interested in being a part of South Shore Christian Academy.
-From March to May of that same year, the number of people who were interested in the idea of a Christian Private School on the South Shore increased as more meetings were held.
+In February of 1994, Kenneth Parry and Robert Dagley held their first meeting at South Weymouth Nazarene with eight people who were interested in establishing a Christ-centered school with a college preparatory curriculum, taught by Christian teachers and for Christian families.
+This school was created to help families and churches establish children who are fully-informed Christians -- able to walk in the world and defend their faith while also being able to engage intelligently and graciously with those who held other beliefs.
+From March to May of that same year, the number of people who were interested in this idea of an independent, Christian, private school on the South Shore increased as more meetings were held.
 There were over 70 people in attendance by May.

 On April 8, 1994, the founders of SSCA took a tour of the abandoned Hunt School and interviewed teachers in July at Newlife Foursquare Church in Weymouth.
 On July 8th, the Town of Weymouth put Hunt School out for an open bid and by July 12, the first applications for student enrollment were received.
 By August 19, SSCA received official permission from the Town of Weymouth to get into Hunt School and, although it wasn't owned by SSCA yet, they began to repair it.

 The first official work day, with over 50 interested parents and volunteers, was on August 20th, 1994.
 By the 27th, the front halls, and several classrooms, were painted.
 Meanwhile, the Weymouth Reuse Committee recommended that SSCA should use Hunt School and rated the proposal as “highly advantageous”.